Maria Isabel Reyes Memorial Scholarship

 M María Isabel Reyes was a Graduate Assistant in the Union Administration Office at the A. Ray Olpin University Union.
 As a first-generation Latina transfer student, María worked tirelessly to create an inclusive campus community.
 María tragically lost her life to cancer in August 2017; however, during her short time at the University of Utah her impact on the campus community and the Union was immense.
 María felt passionately about identifying best practices for supporting all underrepresented students in the Union.

 M The Union acknowledges and recognizes first generation students within our campus community for their dedication and commitment to creating an inclusive environment.
-The María Isabel Reyes Memorial Scholarship provides one (1) scholarship of $2,500 to assist a first generation student who shows a commitment to inclusivity, in accomplishing their academic goals.
+The María Isabel Reyes Memorial Scholarship provides three (3) scholarship of $2,500 to assist a first generation student who shows a commitment to inclusivity, in accomplishing their academic goals.
 The purpose of this scholarship is to identify and recognize a first generation student whose commitment to creating an inclusive campus community has, or will, contribute to the culture, values, and overall mission of the Union.
 This includes students who are or will be associated with promoting diversity and inclusion within the Union and/or campus community.
 These opportunities can include but are not limited to involvement with an oﬃce or event(s) in the Union.
 The Union Scholarship Committee defines first generation as a student who neither one of their parents or guardians as completed a four-year degree, and will be the first of one of the first in their family to graduate with said degree.

 The María Isabel Reyes Memorial Scholarship deﬁnes a commitment to inclusivity as the process of working collaboratively with community groups and individuals to address issues that impact the well-being of historically marginalized communities in an effort to provide equitable service(s).
 Previous recipients of the scholarship are welcome to apply, with preference given to new applicants/recipients.